MarcusAl/MarcusAl/README.md

 👋🏼 Hello!

-- 👨‍💻 I’m currently working on web development technologies like JavaScript, Ruby etc.
+- 👨‍💻 I’m currently working on web development technologies like Ruby, React Native etc.
 - 📚 I’m currently learning everything about Frontend and Backend technologies 😅
 - 💪🏼 I enjoy hiking, Muay Thai, and hanging out with friends.
 - ⚡ Fun fact: I'm a trained chef and music composer 🎱.
 You can see some of my work [here](https://www.youtube.com/channel/UCOJLc_BTPc2Yq8sJxDOCsog)